 Executor, Guardians, and Trustees

-Texas Estate Planning Lawyer
+Texas Probate and Estate Planning Attorney

 Part of complete estate planning is the wills, trusts, and other legal documents that determine how your affairs will be managed.
 A knowledgeable Texas estate planning attorney will know the appropriate documents to prepare and how to prepare them correctly.
 Just as important is determining who will execute your wishes once they have been laid out.
 When Clausell Law Firm, PLLC does estate planning, we do it with your specific needs and wishes in mind.
 Clausell Law Firm, PLLC feels this should include your understanding and decisions regarding the persons you want to administer your affairs.
 Whether you estate is large or modest, it is a good feeling to know that those you care about will be properly taken care of.